infogroup502/PPLAD/README.md

 ## Data
 The datasets can be obtained and put into datasets/ folder in the following way:
-- Our model supports anomaly detection for univariate and multivariate time series datasets.
+- Our model supports anomaly detection for multivariate time series datasets.
 - We provide the Dodgers dataset.
 If you want to use your own dataset, please place your datasetfiles in the `/dataset/<dataset>/` folder, following the format `<dataset>_train.npy`, `<dataset>_test.npy`, `<dataset>_test_label.npy`.

 ## Code Description